 What assessments will I have for IT sponsored degree programmes or higher apprenticeships?

 IT employers use a range of online tests and individual assessments to decide who they want to give a place on a higher apprenticeship, degree apprenticeship or sponsored degree programme.
 These tests vary between companies but we can give you an idea of what to expect.

 What types of test are used by IT employers?

-The different types of psychometric test and what they assess include:
+The different types of assessment test and what they look for include:

 - Numerical reasoning – mathematics and the ability to interpret data.